 Nearby, the Museum of Fine Arts boasts a collection of 4,600 works extending from antiquity to the present day.
 Monet, Gauguin and O'Keeffe are just some of the artists represented.

 Two great places to stay in downtown are both gay-owned.
 Dickens House B&B is a lovingly renovated Arts & Crafts house with private baths and whirlpool tubs.
 (Dickens House proprietor Ed Caldwell will happily provide you with chairs, umbrellas and towels for your day at the beach, which is only about 20 minutes away.)
-The Pier Hotel is a charming boutique hotel built in 1921 and recently restored to its period glory.
-Other gay-friendly options include Mansion House, La Veranda and Inn at the Bay, all close to center-city restaurants and attractions.
+The Cordova Inn, previously known as the Pier Hotel, is a charming boutique hotel built in 1921 and recently restored to its period glory.
+Other gay-friendly options include Mansion House and Watergarden Inn at the Bay, all close to center-city restaurants and attractions.

 Many of the best restaurants are a short walk from downtown hotels and guest houses.
-Ceviche serves tapas among lush Spanish-inspired décor; gay-owned King and I does excellent Thai cuisine and Bella Brava is a trattoria specializing in fresh flavors.
+Ceviche serves tapas among lush Spanish-inspired décor; Bella Brava is a trattoria specializing in fresh flavors.
 A Taste For Wine is the place for wine and small plates.
-At Savannah's Café, you'll see lots of same-sex couples enjoying updated Southern cooking.
 Café Alma is a great choice for a metro-style Saturday brunch.

 The town of Gulfport is a sleepy village of pastel cottages, working artists, eclectic shops and a range of great eateries.
 Two years ago its residents passed one of the first and most comprehensive anti-bias ordinances in Florida.
 It bans all forms of discrimination including sex, gender and family status.
-If you're around the first Friday evening of the month, come to the artists' gallery walk and then eat at one of Gulfport's outstanding restaurants such as Blackfin Blue or La Fogata, then drop into Bellini's lounge.
+If you're around the first Friday evening of the month, come to the artists' gallery walk and then eat at one of Gulfport's outstanding restaurants such as Blackfin Blue or La Fogata.